gpastorino/PixtoursWebOne/README.md

     "mongoose": "^5.9.3",
     "mongoose-connect": "0.0.3",
     "utils": "^0.3.1"
+    ```

-    for optimal usability, make sure the version numbers are the same for your installations in your package_json file.
+    For optimal usability, make sure the version numbers are the same for your installations in your package_json file.

-    Please see this trello board for user stories, wireframes and ERD. https://trello.com/b/yubZLLbO/project4-pixtourswebone?menu=filter&filter=label:none
+    Please see this trello board for user stories, wireframes and ERD.
+    https://trello.com/b/yubZLLbO/project4-pixtourswebone?menu=filter&filter=label:none